Scheming

 Genesis 27:37-40, Jubilees 26:31-34

-And Esau said to his father, Have you but one blessing, my father?
-Bless me, even me also, O my father.”
+Esau said to his father, “Do you have only one blessing, my father?
+Bless me too—me also, O my father!”

-And Esau lifted up his voice, and wept.
-And Isaac his father answered and said to him, “Behold, your dwelling will be the fatness of the earth, and of the dew of heaven from above; And by your sword will you live, and will serve your brother; and it will come to pass when you will have the dominion, that you will break his yoke from off your neck.
-You will sin a complete sin to death, and your seed will be rooted out from under heaven.”
+Then Isaac his father said, “Look, your dwelling will be in the richness of the earth and the dew from heaven above.
+You will live by your sword and serve your brother.
+But when you grow restless, you will break his yoke from your neck.
+You will commit a complete sin unto death, and your descendants will be uprooted from under heaven.”